Category Archives: Significance

 Light illuminates dust played through the air as everyone goes everywhere.
 It’s golden hour in the Charlotte airport.

 Staring into that playful dust takes me to my playful past.
 A son drapes his arm over his dad’s shoulder.
 A woman walks by talking on her cellphone.
-The world draws me away from by book then back into my mind.
+The world draws me away from my book then back into my mind.

 Book.
 World.
 Mind.
 Journal.